kiki2010/KikiCube/JOURNAL.md

 > We will miss you L9110S 🫠

 So, I will try to get another this week so I can continue with this part of the project.
-But I will need to look more information about how to connect the raspberry py with ChatGPT to talk with it :D
+But I will need to look more information about how to connect with ChatGPT to talk with it :D

 ## **Day 2:**